Budibase/website/content/blog/app-building/enterprise-app-ui-design.md

 We’re biased, but we think Budibase is the smart choice for enterprise app UI design.

 Our [open-source, low-code platform](https://budibase.com/blog/open-source-low-code-platforms/) is built to empower designers to create custom tools, in minutes.
 Enjoy custom RBAC, optional self-hosting, advanced automated, auto-generated CRUD screens, and a range of other incredible features while you build enterprise tools.

-We’ve even created 50+ [app templates](https://budibase.com/templates) to showcase what our platform can do.

 Budibase is trusted by massive organizations around the world for unrivaled functionality, security, expediency, and developer experiences.